MIC-DKFZ/trixi/Readme.md

 * Experiment Browser <br>
     *Compare, combine and visually inspect the results of your experiments*.

-An detailed implementation overview is given [here](https://trixi.readthedocs.io/en/latest/class_diagram.html).
+An implementation diagram is given [here](https://trixi.readthedocs.io/en/latest/class_diagram.html).

 ### Logging API